24 / 7 / 2014 14:09 PM

 Patients considering travelling to another country specifically for treatment should discuss their plans with their doctor and their health insurer or commissioner before making any travel or medical arrangements.

-The European Commission has launched a smartphone application that will function as a guide on how to use the EHIC card.
+A European Commission smartphone application that functions as a guide on how to use the EHIC card has been available since June 2012.
 The app is available in 24 different languages and includes details on treatments covered by the EHIC card and how to claim reimbursement.
 Find out more and download the app.

 Information for NHS organisations - arrangements from 12 October 2009